 - Joseph D Novak

 The start of concept mapping with Joseph D. Novak.

 This is a diagram of a concept map that explains what concept maps are and shows how they are organised.

-A free download of the starter edition of PagePlus, which you can use for desktop publishing and for creating concept maps.
+PagePlus, which can be used for desktop publishing and for creating concept maps.